 |Percentage Awarded Federal Aid%|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Los Angeles Film School, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Los Angeles Film School are eligible for federal financial aid.
-The average federal aid awarded to students at Los Angeles Film School was $3,516 last year. with 55% of students were awarded federal aid.
+The average federal aid awarded to students at Los Angeles Film School was $3,516 last year, with 55% of students being awarded federal aid.